USO names 409th Contracting Support Brigade Soldier as 2024 volunteer of the year

-Grant McCormick, USO regional vice president and Sandi Ballew, center operations manager for USO Deployment Processing Center award Staff Sgt.
-Garth D. Ritter, contract specialist with the 409th Contracting Support Brigade as the 2024 United Services Organization Europe, Middle East and Africa Volunteer of the Year, Dec.
-20 during a ceremony at Sembach Kaserne. (courtesy photo).
+KAISERSLAUTERN, Germany – Staff Sgt.
+Garth D. Ritter, contract specialist with the 409th Contracting Support Brigade, was recognized as the 2024 United Services Organization Europe, Middle East and Africa Volunteer of the Year, Dec.
+20 during a ceremony at Sembach Kaserne.

+Having volunteered over 200 times with more than 700 hours logged — according to the USO citation — Ritter has made a significant impact on the Kaiserslautern Military Community and the USO Deployment Processing Center (DPC) on Rhine Ordnance Barracks, home to U.S. Army Garrison Rheinland-Pfalz headquarters.

+Ritter provided steady support to USO staff during an operational transition at the DPC, dedicating weekends to help maintain the center’s operations, which supports tenant and transient units within the garrison.

 |Date Taken: